 When we need outdoor gear or last-minute camping essentials, we head to REI.
 At the start of spring we anticipate the arrival of our REI membership dividend — because every little bit helps!
 We sort through our stuff and see what we need for the new camping and hiking season.
 Most times it ends up being a pair of water sandals for our youngest; or this year, we are looking forward to some new packs for our three teenagers.

 REI’s values as a company aligns with our family’s, centered around conservation and stewardship.
 We love how over 70% of company profits go towards organizations committed to outdoor access for all.
 We are always looking for new ways to get involved or serve our community, so it feels good knowing the money we spend with REI will go right back to causes we care about.

-Hailing from Washington, REI is my store.
+Hailing from Washington, REI is my store and I cherish my REI membership.
 I remember when the original store on Capitol Hill was old, musty, had uneven floors, and traveling into the “big city” with my father was an adventure in itself.
 There are tons of online competitors now, but when I think of getting gear I always think of REI first.
 Nowhere else can I get honest advice from people that have used the gear they’re selling.

 Our family mostly adventures close to home in the Pacific Northwest, but we have gotten away on bigger trips a few times over the years.
 We’ve taken gear from REI up Mt.
 Shasta, sailing and fly fishing in New Zealand, along trails in Europe, and most recently fly fishing on the isolated coral atoll of Kiritimati Island.